testusersfi/SC_POC_DEV/IFS_AutoSample/readme.txt

-Team, Welcome to the session
+Hello Team, Welcome to the session